 Reduced values:

-LDH-1 and LDH-2 are isozymes with a high content of H-subunits; they can use α-ketobutyrate as a substrate and catalyze its transformation into α-hydroxobutyrate; isoenzyme LDH-1, which has a high affinity for the named substrate, is called α-hydroxybutyrate dehydrogenase (α-HBDH).
-A parallel study of the activity of total LDH and α-HBDH can be used for differential diagnosis of liver and heart diseases: in case of damage to the heart muscle, an increase in the activity of the enzyme is due to an increase in LDH-1 (α-HBDH), in case of damage to the liver parenchyma - by the isoform of LDH-5, LDH activity -1 is not incremented.
+LDH-1 and LDH-2 are isoenzymes with a high content of H-subunits that can use α-ketobutyrate as a substrate and catalyze its conversion to α-hydroxybutyrate; the LDH-1 isoenzyme, which has a high affinity for the named substrate, is called α-hydroxybutyrate dehydrogenase (α-HBDH).
+A parallel study of the activity of total LDH and α-HBDG can be used for the differential diagnosis of diseases of the liver and heart: with damage to the heart muscle, an increase in enzyme activity is due to an increase in LDH-1 (α-HBDG), with damage to the liver parenchyma - by the LDH-5 isoform, LDH activity -1 does not increase.

 • hemolytic anemia;